-We’ve got the top 7 low carb fruits and veggies for you in an easy downloadable, printable list.
+We’ve got the top 7 healthy, low sugar fruits and veggies for you in an easy downloadable, printable list.

 If you have nothing but love for your avocados, and you take joy in turning them into guacamole, all you need is someone to share it with.

 Did you know that avocados have one of the lowest net carb counts, and it’s known as a superfood?!
 What are some other superfoods?

 Avocados are rich in nutrients such as: Vitamin B5, B6, E, K, C, Potassium, and Folate, and 15 grams of healthy fats.
 With only 2 net carbs for one whole small avocado, they make a great snack for anyone, whether watching your carbs or just looking for a very tasty snack.
 They are high in fat and low in total carbs making them a low carb superfood!

 Do you know how to tell if you’ve chosen a good, ripe avocado?
 I struggled knowing how to find them, but this video makes it much easier!